Ethereum - The Invisible Foundation of Smart Contracts

 Fiat dependency, centralization, no value accrual

-$160B+ supply, 70% of crypto transaction volume
+Majority of crypto transaction volume

 Low — operational rails, not sovereign infrastructure